Vlad Țepeș League: Tory-like transformation

 At a League congress held at Bucharest's Tomis Hall in November 1931, Filipescu was reelected League president.
 He was seconded by a Central Council, or Sfat, whose members were also elected during the congress.
 On that occasion, Filipescu announced that the LVȚ was primarily a conservative movement indebted to Britain's Conservative and Unionist group (which he described as a "traditional organism" rather than a party), and also a direct successor to the defunct Romanian Conservative Party.
 The latter mission had already been deduced by Viitorul in 1929: "Mr Grigore Filipescu's action seems to bleed into a revivalist manifestation of the old conservative party. [...]
 The national-liberal party is as determined as ever to [...] continue with its left-wing orientation.
 That being so, there is room to the right of the national-liberal party for the establishment of a conservative party."
 Such revelations prompted journalist Dem.
 Theodorescu to comment on Filipescu's "freaky initiative", that of lining himself up with a forgotten, and therefore unpopular, ideology.
 According to Theodorescu, Filipescu was returning to conservatism just as the British were set on embracing "new substances", including some mixtures of Toryism and Labourism.

 Relations between the League and the PND also became tense.
 On January 11, 1932, the PNL's Richard Franasovici noted the LVȚ's "hostile attitude" toward Iorga, and argued that the cabinet was at Filipescu's mercy.
 Later that month, Undersecretary of State Alexandru Radian joked that the LVȚ had managed to pack a hall in Deva only because Devans had "nothing much in the way of entertainment"; Filipescu replied in Epoca, depicting Radian as Argetoianu's lackey.
-The following month, the League was reportedly prevented from holding a rally in Târgoviște, since it intended to bring up "isses that our leaders are not quite keen on hearing."
+The following month, the League was reportedly prevented from holding a rally in Târgoviște, since it intended to bring up "issues that our leaders are not quite keen on hearing."
+Also then, an LVȚ deputy, Emanoil Hagi-Moscu, joined with the PNL's Petru Cazacu in questioning government about its administration of Bessarabia; he suggested that government appointees such as Ion Buzdugan and Gherman Pântea were either incompetent or malevolent.
+Pântea later sued Hagi-Moscu for Epoca articles which detailed the claims, but dropped the case in November 1939, after "countless postponements".